Oklahoma Adoption Laws

 Oklahoma laws prohibit anything that could be construed as the trafficking of children, and this includes advertising for or soliciting women who are pregnant to induce them to place a child for adoption upon giving birth.
 Only licensed child-placing agencies or attorneys may advertise services for compensation to assist with the placement of a child for adoption in Oklahoma.

-The adoption laws in Oklahoma regulate the amount of financial adoption assistance that can be provided to birth parents.
-Oklahoma allows the following “reasonable” birth parent expenses:
+The adoption laws in Oklahoma regulate the amount of financial adoption assistance that can be provided to prospective birth parents.
+Oklahoma allows the following “reasonable” prospective birth parent expenses:

 Attorney and court costs.

-Medical expenses for the birth mother and the child.
+Medical expenses for the prospective birth mother and the child.

-Living expenses for housing, utilities and other necessities for the birth mother.
+Living expenses for housing, utilities and other necessities for the prospective birth mother.

-Food costs for the birth mother and any minor child of hers living in her home.
+Food costs for the prospective birth mother and any minor child of hers living in her home.

 Any payment in exchange for the placement of a child into an adoption is considered child trafficking, and is illegal.
 This includes gifts or anything of value.